 Weight loss supplements are huge at the moment, with more and more on the market every day.
 It’s important that you research what you are putting into your body and only use tested and regulated products in order to stay safe.
 A lot of products available are not very effective, and in some sense work as a placebo to help people reconsider what they are eating instead of targeting their appetite controlling hormones.

-At Bodyline, we have CQC and Home Office licences, so you know that all of our products will do exactly what they say on the tin, and that they are trusted by our team of nurses.
+At Bodyline, we are CQC regulated, so you know that all of our products will do exactly what they say on the tin, and that they are trusted by our team of nurses.

 Obesity Is All In The Mind